-CoolSculpting is a nonsurgical procedure, meaning there is no cutting, stitching, anesthetizing, or recovery time necessary.
+CoolSculpting is a nonsurgical procedure.
+That means there’s no cutting, stitching, anesthetizing, or recovery time necessary.

-There is no recovery time necessary for CoolSculpting.
-One session takes about an hour.
-You’ll need a few sessions spread out over several weeks to achieve the best results, though you will start to see initial results a few weeks after your first session.
+No recovery time is necessary for CoolSculpting.
+One session takes anywhere from 30 minutes to 1 hour.
+Some people only receive one treatment, but your provider may recommend having a few sessions spread out over several weeks to achieve the best results.
+You should start to see initial results a few weeks after your first session.

-Most people see the full results of CoolSculpting three months after their last procedure.
+Most people see the full results of CoolSculpting about 3 months after their last procedure.